 Now you have a fun and easy way to make use of all those old wine corks.

-For additional information, check out the links on the next page.
+For additional information, check out the links below.